Sound recordings 3

 Here you can listen to more recordings of oral history relating to Stanhoe.
 Most of the recordings were made by current and past residents of the village and collected by Stanhoe Archive.

 Unless otherwise noted, all the sound recordings on stanhoe.org are copyright © Stanhoe Archive.
 Please do not re-use them without permission.
 All photos are copyright © Rosemary Brown.

 Trouble listening to the recordings?▼ Click here for more information

 For each recording you should see a “player” with controls including a play/pause button and a volume control.
 The appearance of the player may vary depending on which browser you are using and how it is set up.
 Click the right-pointing triangle to play, and move forward or back by clicking on the corresponding part of the track.

-To use the player, your browser either needs to support HTML5 – most modern browsers do – or to have Flash installed and enabled.
+To use the player, your browser needs to support HTML5 – most modern browsers do.
+We abandoned support for Flash in November 2017.

 If you have any problems, please contact .
 It would help if you could tell me the name and version number of your browser (Firefox, Internet Explorer etc.) and which operating system you are using (Windows, Mac, iOS, Android etc.).

 (22 minutes, recording by Rosemary Brown, © Stanhoe Archive 2009)

 Ken Foskett was born in Ipswich in 1920.
 From 1984 until his death in 2009 he lived in Stanhoe with his wife Joan.
 Here he talks about local history, one of his many interests.
 Ken’s collection of old photographs was an important source for Stanhoe Archive, and he made what may well be unique copies of medieval charters whose originals were later lost.

 (14 minutes, recording by Rosemary Brown, © Stanhoe Archive 2010)